getreu/tp-note/doc/source/tp-note--manpage.md

 **-V**, **\--version**

-:   Print _Tp-Note_'s version and exit.
-When combined with '`--debug`',
+:   Print _Tp-Note_'s version, its compiled-in features and the path to the
-    additional technical details are printed.
+    sourced configuration file.
+The output is YAML formatted for further automatic processing.

 **-x** *DIRECTORY*, **\--export**=*DIRECTORY*